Fresh Tamales and Your “Customer Journey”

 What is a customer journey?

-Recently, I experienced my own customer journey, and it might shed some light on the success/lack-of-success for some of your board game marketing attempts…
+And it might shed some light on the success/lack of success for some of your board game marketing attempts…

 Kendall Yards Spokane